top of page

 • 1st Affirmative Speaker – “The Opener”

-The squad’s intro voice.
-Sets the motion, lays the groundwork, and makes that first impression on the judge.
-If the opener fumbles, the rest of the squad gotta work twice as hard.
+The team's introductory voice.
+Sets the motion and makes that first impression on the judge.
+If the opener messes up, the rest of the team has to work twice as hard.

 • 2nd Affirmative Speaker – “The Engine”

-The backbone of the squad.
-Drops the hardest facts, keeps the argument movin’, and starts clappin’ back at the negative side.
-This speaker makes sure the squad doesn’t stall.
+The backbone of the team.
+Says important facts, keeps the argument moving, and starts rebuttaling the negative side.
+This speaker makes sure the team doesn’t stall.

 • 3rd Affirmative Speaker – “The Closer”

 The heavy hitter.
-Final word for the squad, dismantles the neg’s points, and leaves the judge with that mic drop moment.
-Needs confidence and clean delivery.
+Final word for the team, dismantles the negative side's points, and lets the judge know why their points are right.
+Needs confidence and smooth delivery.

 Negative: